isaacharrisholt/vorn-surebet-finder/README.md

 Run `install_prerequisites.sh` from the terminal to install the prerequisites.
 This will also install required libraries for Chromedriver, so don't skip this step!

+### Updating Chromedriver

+I will try my best to keep the included Chromedriver up to date with the latest stable version of Chrome, but sometimes I may miss an update by a few days.
+If you wish to update it yourself, please download the relevant version of Chromedriver from [here](https://chromedriver.chromium.org/downloads) and replace the correct file in the `chromedriver` directory.

+For Windows, this is `chromedriver.exe`, and for MacOS and Linux it's `chromedriver_mac` and `chromedriver_linux` respectively.

 ## Program Installation

 Vorn Surebet Finder can either be installed by downloading the repository from